Positron Settings

 features.<key>in~/.posit/assistant/settings.json - Declared default — the built-in default value

 This means a project-level config file overrides your Positron user settings, and a Positron workspace setting overrides everything.
-Settings that aren’t declared in Positron’s Settings UI (like compaction thresholds) are effectively read from the config file only — tiers 2 and 4.
+Settings that aren’t declared in Positron’s Settings UI, such as assistant.autoCompactTokenBuffer, are effectively read from settings.json or the config file only.

 Model preferences like thinking effort and web search are set as defaults in the config file (model.thinkingEffort, model.webSearch) and applied when starting new conversations.
 During a conversation, these preferences are adjusted via the UI and stored per-conversation — they are not written back to the config file.